FAQ | Internet Banking | HSBC

 While Personal Internet Banking is a complimentary service, it may be canceled if there has been no activity for a period of 6 consecutive months.
 If canceled, you would need to re-register for the service.
 You would be notified prior to such a change to your service.

-If you forget your Personal Internet Banking Password or Security Key, you can create a new one right online.
-In the "Enter your Password" or "Enter your Security Key" section, click the link stating "Forgot your Password?", "Forgot your Security Key", or "Forgot your Password and Security Key?"
+If you forget your Personal Internet Banking Password, you can create a new one right online.
+In the "Enter your Password" section, click the link stating "Forgotten Password?"

-In order for us to verify your identity so that you can create a new Password or Security Key, you will need to provide the answers to both of the Security Questions that you created when you first registered for Personal Internet Banking.
+In order for us to verify your identity so that you can create a new Password, you will need to provide the answer to one of your Security Questions along with entering a Security Code.
+Your answers would be to Security Questions that you created when you first registered for Personal Internet Banking.

 If you forget your Username, click the "Forgot your Username?" link in the Personal Internet Banking log-in screen.
 There you will be prompted to provide your social security number, HSBC Credit, Debit, or ATM Card number, and the Card's PIN number.
 If you don't have this information, you can also contact us via telephone at the Customer Relationship Center.